Sukkur Division

 Sukkur is the divisional headquarters of Sukkur Division, which comprises the following three districts:

-The comprehensive Book on the History of Sukkur namely "سکھر تاریخ و تمدن" (Sukkur Tareekh Wa Tamaddun) is Written by Prof. Dr Abdul Waheed Indhar Published by Government of Sindh.

 History

 On 1 April 1936 when Sind division separated from Bombay Presidency and established a Province.

 On One Unit Policy Sind province merged into West Pakistan province on 30 September 1955 Create Khairpur Division when the State of Khairpur merged in Pakistan.

 Pakistan Government merged the khairpur state into Sind province and gave the status of a district.

 The Sukkur district was also include in khairpur Division.
-Later in 1975 when the Sind province was restored the divisional status was shifted from khairpur to Sukkur. khairpur remain a district of Sukkur Division.
+Later in 1971 when the Sind province was restored the divisional status was shifted from khairpur to Sukkur. khairpur remain a district of Sukkur Division.

+Demographics

+Population

+According to 2023 census, Sukkur division had a population of 6,010,041, roughly equal to the population of Norway or the US state of Maryland.

 Languages

 At the time of the 2017 Census of Pakistan, the distribution of the population of Sukkur Division by first language was as follows: